poolshark-protocol/docs/site/content/docs/intro/limitations-of-amms.en.md

 What this demonstrates is that passive pricing from Automated Market Makers cannot surpass the efficiency of active pricing from a Central Limit Order Book.
 The scalability issues of the blockchain are what prevent this limitation from being surpassed.

->### **Slippage Solutions Within OceanBook**
+>### **Slippage Solutions Within Poolshark**

-The OceanBook Protocol enables market makers to undercut the current market price and receive fees accordingly.
+The Poolshark Protocol enables market makers to undercut the current market price and receive fees accordingly.

 This can happen in namely two ways:
 ```